a1exwang/wtf-interp/README.md

     - AST Node definitions

 - stdlib/kernel.rb
-    - Basic wtf data types in Ruby
+    - Basic wtf data types and kernel functions in Ruby

 - How the interpreter runs your code
     1. Parser runs, and drives the lexer.
 Generate an AST.